 This Web page describes EPA's Antimicrobial Testing Program, lists products that have been tested and summarizes program results.

 - What if a Product Fails?

-Disinfectant products with public health claims must be effective against both Staphylococcus aureus and Pseudomonas aeruginosa to meet Agency registration efficacy standards for use as a hospital disinfectant.
-Tuberculocidal products must also be effective against Mycobacterium bovis BCG.
+List of ATP-tested Hospital Sterilants, Disinfectants and Tuberculocides (PDF) (21 pp, 899.25 k) includes all products that have been tested in the program.
+Note that disinfectant products with public health claims must be effective against both Staphylococcus aureus and Pseudomonas aeruginosa to meet agency registration efficacy standards for use as a hospital disinfectant.
+In addition, hospital disinfectants that have tuberculocidal claims must be effective against Mycobacterium bovis BCG.

 - Voluntary manufacturer cancellation of the product registration.

-- EPA initiates removal of the product from the market place (e.g., stop sale orders.)
+- EPA initiates removal of the product from the market place (i.e., stop sale orders.)